Syndicate–2: Trial, imprisonment and death of Savinkov

 Researchers have not yet come to a consensus about further events.
 The official version says that Savinkov paced the room and suddenly jumped out of the window into the courtyard.
 However, the investigator conducting the official investigation notes that Savinkov was sitting at a round table opposite one of the emergency commissioners.
-Boris Gudz, a close friend of Syroezhkin, who was at that moment in the next room, in the 90s said that Savinkov walked around the room and jumped through the window upside down, Syroezhkin managed to catch him by the leg, but he could not hold back, as he had an injury to one hands.
+Boris Gudz, a close friend of Syroezhkin, who was at that moment in the next room, in the 90s said that Savinkov walked around the room and jumped through the window upside down, Syroezhkin managed to catch him by the leg, but he could not hold back, as he had an injury to one of his hands.
 For the first time, a message about Savinkov's suicide, written in the United State Political Administration, edited by Felix Dzerzhinsky and approved by Joseph Stalin, was published on May 13 in the newspaper Pravda.
 The suicide version was circulated by the Soviet press and part of the émigré community.
 Doubts about the official version were one of the first to be expressed by Alexander Solzhenitsyn in the Archipelago of the Main Administration of the Camps.
 He wrote that in the Kolyma Camp, the former extraordinary commissioner Arthur Prubel, dying, told someone that he was one of four people who threw Savinkov out of the window.
 Some modern historians are also inclined to believe that Savinkov was killed.